astropuffin/oakmtg.club/content/english/2022/candidates/loren-taylor.md

 https://www.sfchronicle.com/eastbay/article/Oakland-City-Council-could-take-key-vote-Tuesday-16326613.php

+### Stance on the pandemic
+Oakland City Council has been meeting solely by Zoom since the pandemic began.
+This decision is regularly and quickly reaffirmed via vote.
+Taylor regularly registers his dissent with this, saying he believes such measures are no longer needed, and the Council should meet in person.

 ### Notable supporters
 Curiously, [Taylor’s campaign endorsements page](https://lorenforoakland.com/endorsements/) doesn’t mention endorsements from any organizations, only individuals.
 This is perplexing as most candidates want you to know which organizations support them for office.
 Or maybe it’s because Sheng Thao scooped them all before Taylor had a chance.

-Edit: we see Taylor has been endorsed by YIMBY Action (see [here](https://yimbyaction.org/endorsements/alameda-contra-costa-counties/#oakland) and [some context](https://twitter.com/ZZZZZZZZZZZack/status/1581726497198419968)).
+Edit: we see Taylor has since been endorsed by YIMBY Action (see [here](https://yimbyaction.org/endorsements/alameda-contra-costa-counties/#oakland)), but (again, curiously!) does not acknowledge this endorsement on his official campaign webpage.

 Meanwhile, Taylor has not collected a single endorsement from the 5 Councilmembers who are not running for Mayor.
 Even Reid has a single #2 choice endorsement from one Councilmember.